crizstian/data-structure-and-algorithms-with-ES6/02-chapter-Array/readme.md

 grades.push(element);
 grades[grades.length + 1] = grade;

-// use of shift() method will insert a new element at the front of the array. grades.shift(grade);
+// use of unshift() method will insert a new element at the front of the array. grades.unshift(grade);

 //use of the splice() method will insert a new element at the position indicated. grades.splice(position, 0, grade);